Frequently Asked Questions about Railway Sleepers...

 Always look at our railway sleeper photos, if you are unsure of what to expect, or give us a ring.
 It is best to be clear about what you may be getting, rather than chosing something that doesn't fit into your grand design.

-Thse are the best condition.
-Often able to be re-used on the railway track
+Thse are the best condition railway sleepers.
+Often they are able to be re-used on a railway track.

-Reasonably good, but with more imperfections and irregularities.
+Reasonable condition railway sleepers, but with much more imperfections and irregularities.
 They are often older and more weathered rustic versions of grade 1.
-They may have more rounded waney edges, cracks in the ends, and the hardwoods can be bowed along the length, especially in the case of the Dutch oak.
+They may have more rounded waney edges, cracks in the ends, slight decay, and the hardwoods in particular can be bowed along the length, especially in the case of the Grade 2 Dutch oak railway sleepers.

-Most likely to be irregular, weathered, battered, cracked, damaged, with some decay, or bowed etc.... but not necessarily all at the same time !
+Lowest grade railway sleepers, that may not be fit for some landscaping purposes.
+They are most likely to be irregular, weathered, battered, cracked, damaged, bowed and with some decay etc.... but not necessarily all at the same time !
 Despite all this, they may last for ages, with some people particularly liking their battered and world weary appearance.

 Visit us !
 Nothing beats seeing the railway sleepers in the flesh !